The Oriented Chromatic Number of the Hexagonal Grid is 6: Lower bound

 Although the method to generate the above tournaments is not published, it is the same as in \cite{K2} (B. D. McKey, personal communication, December 2019), meaning that they are pairwise nonisomorphic.
 For a direct check of nonisomorphism, a graph invariant as the score set is not fine enough to give different results on all twelve tournaments, but the following variation is.
 Define the {\em double score set} of a tournament $T$, written ${\rm ds}(T)$, as the set $\{ \sum_{(u,v) \in A(T)} {\rm deg}_{T}^+(v) \}_{u \in V(T)}$.
 It is easy to check that the tournaments above have pairwise distinct double score sets, that is, ${\rm ds}(T_i) \ne {\rm ds}(T_j)$ for $i \ne j$, $1 \le i, j \le 12$.
 Since the double score set is clearly a graph invariant, the previous list must contain all tournaments of order 5.

-We construct a digraph containing two smaller digraphs that, combined, cannot be colored with any of the twelve tournaments of order 5.
-In particular, digraph $H_4$ (see Figure~\ref{fig:h6}) is not colorable with tournament $T_5$ and digraph $H_{49}$ (see Figure~\ref{fig:h49}) is not colorable with any other tournament of order 5.
-Smaller graphs than $H_{49}$ can show non-colorability with most 5-tournaments.
-However, $H_{49}$ was specifically designed to act as a counterexample of colorability for $T_{11}$ and, incidentally, we could check that it acts as a counterexample for all other 5-tournaments except $T_5$, thus reducing the number of graphs that are needed.
+We base the construction of our digraph on two digraphs that, combined, cannot be colored with any of the twelve tournaments of order 5.
+In particular, digraph $D_4$ (see Figure~\ref{fig:h6}) is not colorable with tournament $T_5$ and digraph $D_{49}$ (see Figure~\ref{fig:h49}) is not colorable with any other tournament of order 5.
+Graphs smaller than $D_{49}$ can show non-colorability with most 5-tournaments; a directed 6-cycle, for exemple, is clearly non-colorable with $T_1$, the transitive tournament of order 5.
+However, $D_{49}$ was specifically designed to act as a counterexample of colorability for $T_{11}$ and, incidentally, constitutes a counterexample for all other 5-tournaments except $T_5$, thus reducing the number of graphs that are needed for the proof.
+Graph $D_{49}$ was found by starting with a central directed 6-cycle and then attaching new oriented hexagons to it so that the number of possible $T_{11}$ colorings is as limited as possible.
+To this end, a path-checking script was used: in concrete, we found it useful that our script produced all possible oriented paths in $T_{11}$ for given source and target colors and a concrete orientation of a path of given length.

 \goodbreak

 \begin{theorem} $\chi_o({\cal H}_2) \ge 6$. \end{theorem}